posts

 Paul Popiel

-Polish hippologist, writer, landowner.
-At the age of 60, he became famous as a "horse traveler around Poland", which he described in his reports.
+Polish hipologist, writer, landowner.
+At the age of 60, he became famous as a "traveler on horseback through Poland", which he described in his reports.

 Read more…